a-sit-plus/wallet-issuing-backend/README.md

 }
 ```

-Client creates a new key pair and a PKCS#10 certification request for the key pair.
+Client creates a new key pair and a PKCS#10 certification request for the key pair, and includes its attestation statements (either Android Key Attestation or Apple App Attestation).

 Request from client (newlines for display purposes only):